 Visiting exchange student at Keio University from Norwegian School of Economics (Norway)

-Visiting exchange student at Keio University from National University of Singapore
+Visiting exchange student at Keio University from University of Sydney Business School

 Visiting exchange student at Keio University from WU (Vienna University of Economics & Business) (Austria)

 Visiting exchange student at Keio University from Copenhagen Business School (Denmark)

 CEMS is a strategic alliance of leading business schools and multinational companies.
 Its first mission is to set a global standard of excellence for pre-experience Master’s in management.